 Commercial trucking companies are responsible for providing drivers with tools necessary to perform well, which includes prohibiting fatigued driving.
-If a trucking accident occurs due to driver fatigue, truck drivers and the trucking companies that employs them, should be held liable for their negligent actions.
+If a trucking accident occurs due to driver fatigue, truck drivers, and the trucking companies that employ them, should be held liable for their negligent actions.

 Contact the South Florida Truck Accident Lawyers at Englander Peebles Today!

 If you or a loved one has suffered serious injuries due to a commercial trucking or big rig accident in Fort Lauderdale or throughout the state of Florida, you should contact Englander Peebles to help you obtain the compensation you need and deserve for your injuries.
 Englander Peebles has extensive experience in handling personal injury accidents and can be your advocate in holding a responsible driver and his or her employer liable for its negligent (in)actions.
 Contact Englander Peebles today for a free initial consultation by calling (561) 510 7780 or by submitting our online form.